najibels/FinalCapstone/README.md

 - Payment options

 ##  Possible Connection to Optum.
-- Could be possiblly be used for medical orders for patients or practitioners.
+- Could be possibly be used for medical orders for patients or practitioners.

 ## WireFrames
 <img src="WireFrames/IMG-3431.jpg">